spriteCloud/cucumber-watir-example/README.md

 - Install the bundler gem:
      $ gem install bundler

-- Navigate to the setup folder and install all of the required gems defined in the gemfile:
+- Install all of the required gems defined in the gemfile:
      $ bundle install